usefulmove/comp/USAGE.md

 ## Commands (control flow)

 ### functions
-User-defined functions can be defined by indicating the start of a function with the `fn` keyword followed by the function name then a list of operations and terminated with the `end` keyword.
+User-defined functions can be defined by indicating the start of a function with an open parenthesis `(` symbol followed by the function name then a list of operations and terminated with the close parenthesis `)` symbol.
 The user function is executed by calling the function name as shown in the examples below.

+( Note that on many systems, at the command prompt the parentheses must be escaped as shown the examples below.
+This is not necessary for functions defined within files. )
 ```
-% comp fn square dup x end 16 square
+% comp \( square dup x \) 16 square
   256
 ```
 ```
-% comp fn double 2 x end 250 double
+% comp \( double 2 x \) 250 double
   500
 ```